Purdue Summer SURF Program

 - role in the research project in which you want to participate, OR a description of your research areas of interest, if you do not yet have a project

-- Deliver a current official university transcript to the SURF office in Neil Armstrong Hall of Engineering, Suite 2000; OR an electronic version could be sent from the Registrar's Office directly to SURF.
+- Deliver a current official university transcript to the SURF office in Neil Armstrong Hall of Engineering, Suite 2000; OR an electronic version could be sent from the Registrar's Office directly to email@example.com.

-The transcript should be an original document, and show all university coursework and grades through the current spring session.
+The transcript should be an original document and show all university grades and coursework through the current spring session.

 All documents must be received in the SURF office by the application deadline.
 Your proposed Purdue faculty member will be asked to submit a recommendation for you electronically.